 Level 7 Diploma in Teaching and Assessing Learners with Dyslexia/ Specific Learning Difficulties

-Book a Touch Typing course – Easter and Summer holiday dates
+Book a Touch Typing course – Summer holiday dates

 Our Touch Typing courses are aimed at children aged 6 to teens and get booked up quickly!